sftcd/etm/etm.md

 Protocol developers and those implementing and deploying Internet technologies are typically most interested in a few specific use-cases for which they need solutions.
-Expanding our threat model to include adversarial application behaviours [abusecases] seems likely to call for significant attention to be paid to potential abuses of whatever new or re-purposed technology is being considered.
+Expanding our threat model to include adversarial application behaviours [@?abusecases] seems likely to call for significant attention to be paid to potential abuses of whatever new or re-purposed technology is being considered.